Knowledge Base project

 Welcome to the newly created Backcountry Pilot Knowledge Base.
-The purpose of this part of the site is to store and document information about backcountry airstrips, aircraft, pilot technique, and safety & survival knowledge in a format that is like an Encyclopedia, rather than a forum discussion.
+The purpose of this part of the site is to store and document information about aircraft, pilot technique, product, and safety & survival knowledge in a format that is like an Encyclopedia, rather than a forum discussion.
 Most information will be mined from the forum, and will have reference links that lead back to the origin.

 All information is open to debate and update.
-If you disagree with a particular section, feel there is erroneous information, or feel that it can be improved, changes are simply an email away.
+If you disagree with a particular section, feel there is erroneous information, or feel that it can be improved, changes are simply an email or comment away.
 Anyone with the knowledge can help to improve this body of information.
 If you have a good topic to suggest, send us a message with your idea and reference links.

 We've categorized the knowledge base into 5 main sections: Aircraft, Pilots, Destinations, Safety & Survival, and Products and gear.
 Obviously, backcountry flying is a complex topic with a number of possibilities for how one could organize this information, but this makes it pretty simple, at least to start with.

 Bush planes and aircraft that are ideal for backcountry flying, including popular modifications and accessories.